Frequently asked facet syndrome questions answered by Laser Spine Institute

 At Laser Spine Institute, our medical professionals are happy to answer all types of questions about facet syndrome.
-Below, you’ll find some of the questions that we are asked most frequently.
+If you believe that you have facet syndrome or have already been diagnosed with this chronic spine condition, below you’ll find answers to the frequently asked questions we receive.

 Q. What is facet syndrome?

 A. Facet syndrome is a condition that affects the facet joints in the spine.
 Like the other joints of your body, the spine’s facet joints are coated with cartilage that allows the bone surfaces to slide past each other as the joint moves.
-Cartilage can wear away in a condition known as osteoarthritis, and when it affects the facet joints in particular, it is called facet disease or facet syndrome.
+Cartilage can wear away in a condition known as osteoarthritis.
+When it affects the facet joints, in particular, it is called facet disease or facet syndrome.

 Q. What causes facet syndrome?

 A. Facet syndrome can cause a number of symptoms, with the most common being pain localized to the area around the damaged joint.
-Patients often report dull aching in their necks or backs, and some experience a grinding sensation caused by the rubbing of bone on bone.
-This continual rubbing can lead to the growth of bone spurs, tiny protrusions that can impinge on neighboring nerves and contribute to radiating pain, weakness or numbness that affects the extremities.
+Patients often report dull aching in their necks or backs, and some experience a grinding sensation caused by bone-on-bone contact.
+This continual rubbing can lead to the growth of bone spurs, which are tiny protrusions that can compress neighboring nerves and contribute to radiating pain, weakness or numbness that affects the extremities.

 A. In many cases, arthritic issues leading to facet syndrome can be managed by using a combination of conservative treatment methods, including: